#Wineries #CO2 #Fermentation #Sustainability

 Wineries vs. Power Plants: A Tale of Two Emissions

 When we compare CO2 emissions from wineries to those from power plants, the difference is as striking as a whisper against a roar.
 Wineries release CO2 during fermentation, a brief but impactful seasonal burst, while power plants are year-round emitters, continuously spewing massive amounts of greenhouse gases.
-Although power plants may dominate public perception with their visible emissions, often represented by the familiar image of plumes rising from smokestacks – although it’s usually steam, not CO2.

 But here’s the catch: just because we don’t see billowing emissions from wineries doesn’t mean they get a free pass.
 CO2 is invisible, and while the wine industry’s emissions are smaller in scale, they still contribute to global warming.